 What does it mean when the Chevy ABS light stays on?

-One of the most common problems that trigger Chevy ABS light is a bad ABS wheel speed sensor at one of the wheels.
+If your vehicle has traction control, that system will be disabled since it depends on the ABS.
+One of the most common problems that triggers the Chevy ABS light is a bad ABS wheel speed sensor at one of the wheels.

-Common symptoms that you notice when there is a problem with the ABS on a Chevrolet.
+You notice common symptoms when there is a problem with the ABS on a Chevrolet.

 - ABS light stays on